 Age-related alterations in FGF, Notch, Wnt and TGFβ/BMP signaling can profoundly influence skeletal muscle regenerative capacity and satellite cell maintenance.
 We are currently using mouse genetics to decipher modes of interactions between some of these signaling cascades in the regulation of satellite cell fate at homeostasis and during regeneration.

-Neuromuscular disruption, sex hormone deprivation and satellite cell fate
+Neuromuscular maintenance, regeneration, and satellite cell integrity

 Chakkalakal JV and Brack AS (2012) Extrinsic Regulation of Satellite Cell Function and Muscle Regeneration Capacity during Aging.
 Stem Cell Res Ther.
 S11:001. doi: 10.4172/2157-7633.S11-001.